 How can I use it?

-This number is posted by the above organizations, on all their documents relating to that particular
+This number is posted by the above organizations and in many other websites, on their documents relating to that particular

 disaster and gradually other partners will include it in whatever information they generate.

 As information suppliers join in this initiative, documents and data pertaining to specific